 Trumbo was the team's barber as well, saying that "I can't play baseball all day.
 If there isn't a good barber around maybe I'll get the word out that I can do more than just pitch."
-944 Sadly, the next mention of Trumbo in the local paper, was an article about his death.
+948 Sadly, the next mention of Trumbo in the local paper, was an article about his death.
 He died on 15 Jun 1994 from complications due to an unidentified infection.
-945 The outpouring of support for the Trumbo family was expressed in the newspaper for days, from friends of the family, to the Little League commissioner, to US baseball coaches, to Danville High School faculty members, among many others.
+949 The outpouring of support for the Trumbo family was expressed in the newspaper for days, from friends of the family, to the Little League commissioner, to US baseball coaches, to Danville High School faculty members, among many others.
 A cousin even printed up baseball cards with Troy's picture and achievements.
 The Little League ball field was renamed in his honor in 1996.
-946
+950 born 1907.
+She was a graduate of Berea College, member of First Baptist Church, Celestine Chapter 9 OES, president of the Bate School Parent-Teacher Association in 1939, organizer of Girl Scout Troop 4, operated the Pioneer Beauty Shoppe in the Masonic Building.
+In 1926, on an amusing side-note, she was one of the winners in the Ford gasoline contest, driving 31 miles on one gallon of gas.
+Her sister, Maggie Evelyn Jones, graduate of Berea College, taught at Bate School for a number of years.
+In 1930, she lived with Sadie and Thomas.

-Sadie (Jones) Turner, born Feb 1879, died 9 Dec 1960, daughter of Anderson and Sidy (Faulkner) Jones, widow of Thomas J Turner whom she married in 1907, and who died in 1950, one daughter, Lola May, born
+Sadie (Jones) Turner, born Feb 1879, died 9 Dec 1960, daughter of Anderson and Sidy (Faulkner) Jones, widow of Thomas J Turner whom she married in 1907, and who died in 1950, one daughter, Lola May,